microsoft/vscode-chrome-debug/README.md

             "type": "chrome",
             "request": "attach",
             "port": 9222,
-            "url": "<url of the open browser tab, you wanna connect to" "webRoot": "${workspaceRoot}/out"
+            "url": "<url of the open browser tab, you wanna connect to", "webRoot": "${workspaceRoot}/out"
         }
     ]